 Return of the kiwi

 The refinery, completed in 1964, was dramatically expanded in the early 1980s and in the 2000s.
-It produces petrol, diesel, jet fuel, kerosene, fuel oil, bitumen, sulfur for agricultural fertiliser, and carbon dioxide for carbonated drinks.
-Almost half the fuel output is carried by pipeline to Auckland, the balance being shipped around the country by coastal tanker or taken by road.
+It produced petrol, diesel, jet fuel, kerosene, fuel oil, bitumen, sulfur for agricultural fertiliser, and carbon dioxide for carbonated drinks.
+Almost half the fuel output was carried by pipeline to Auckland, the balance being shipped around the country by coastal tanker or taken by road.
+The refinery closed in 2022 and the facility became a storage depot for imported refined oil.

 Bream Head to Bay of Islands coast